How to write brilliant AI prompts

 But just as Mick ought to have mastered the rudimentary basics of braking and turning before getting behind the wheel of a car, you need to know how to write prompts that AI can work with.

-Think of AI as a very smart VA.
+Think of AI as a highly intelligent virtual assistant.

 One who will never take a day off with a hangover, get bored, or demand a pay raise.

-With any such assistant, you would take your time to train them or, at the very least, clearly explain your SOPs (standard operating procedures).
+With any such assistant, you would take the time to train them or, at the very least, clearly explain your standard operating procedures (SOPs).

 You would also provide ongoing support and offer help and feedback.